 - 1 1/2 cups whole milk

-- 4 cups shredded medium sharp cheddar cheese divided (measured after shredding)
+- 4 cups shredded medium cheddar cheese divided (measured after shredding)

 - 2 cups shredded Gruyere cheese divided (measured after shredding)